elefan-grenoble/supplier_map/README.md

 ### Usage
 #### Windows

+For L'Éléfàn members, there is [a wiki page](https://wiki.lelefan.org/index.php?title=Produits/Carte_des_Producteurs_et_Fournisseurs) written in French to explain usage and more.

 * Open *update_supplier_map.bat* with a text editor.
 * Replace *Table_fournisseurs_2019_10.csv* by the name of the file containing all the supplier data which is in the data directory.